RazaHanif/micmac/README.md

 ---

-## 🚀 Coming Soon
+## 🚀 Coming Soon: The Next Chapter

-In the next few weeks (as of March 2025), I’ll be transitioning to building a full-fledged SaaS product.
+Exciting times ahead!
+I'm now dedicating my efforts to being a basic unemployed comp sci grad and creating an AI-powered SaaS product.
-This folder will stop getting regular updates as I will be focusing on:
+This means that while this repository will remain as an archive of my learning journey, I'll be focusing my development time on this new venture:
 - Project planning docs
 - SaaS MVP builds
 - Backend APIs and frontend UIs